de-grote/aoc2022/readme.md

 * day 13: Today was actually pretty easy for me.
 And part 2 looks way to clean in my code.

+* day 14: Actually pretty fun day, I think you can optimise part 2 using some fancy math no one has ever heard about though.

 ---

 Thanks for reading!